phiryll/phiryll.github.io/docs/rules-of-thumb.md

 not others, it should be all or nothing.

 For example, an address can have a zip code.
-If the zip code is modeled as a numerical or text field of the address, then the zip code is dependent.
+If the zip code is implemented as a numerical or text field of the address, then the zip code is dependent.
 If the zip code is a separate entity referenced by the address, then it is independent.
 Deleting the address also deletes the zip code in the former case, but not the latter.

 ## Keep All Input Data